computamike/windgazer.github.io/_posts/2016-05-16-Our-van-in-time-lapse.md

 ---
 title: Our van in time-lapse
-excerpt: I'm convering a van to a camper-van with my travel-budy.
+excerpt: I'm converting a van to a camper-van with my travel-buddy.
 This is a quick
     time-lapse of how far we've come in the last 2 months.
 date: 2016-05-16
 tags: